wellnet/devel/README.md

 #### Testing
 - [CI docs](https://gitlab.com/drupalspoons/webmasters/-/blob/master/docs/ci.md) give info on running tests.
 - See [develCommandsTest.php](tests/src/Functional/DevelCommandsTest.php) for an example of Drush command testing.
 This uses Drush's own test framework, based on PHPUnit.

-#### DrupalSpoons
-https://gitlab.com/drupalspoons/devel is our workplace for code, MRs, and CI.
-We push back to git.drupalcode.org in order to keep
-[Security Team](https://www.drupal.org/security) coverage and packages.drupal.org integration.
-Devel would love to migrate back to a fully featured git.drupalcode.org, in the future.

 #### Maintainers